Balint-H/mj-unity-tutorial/README.md

 ### Before you start:
 This project has only been tested on Windows so far.
-Currently the repository includes the Windows binary for MuJoCo version 2.3.1 .
+Currently the repository includes the Windows and Linux binaries for MuJoCo version 3.1.3 .
 The project already references a fork of the Unity plugin, so the MuJoCo C# scripts does not need to be downloaded.
 However, the binary may need to be replaced for your own system.
 Follow the guidance from the [documentation](https://mujoco.readthedocs.io/en/latest/unity.html#).

 ## Installation:
 Clone or download this repository, and add the `MuJoCo-Unity-Tutorial` folder from Unity Hub.
 Unity editor versions >2021.2.19f are expected to be compatible.
 After launching the project you'll be greeted with information on where to find the tutorial content.
 Unlike a regular project you will see an additional window element on the right hand side of your screen, listing the available tutorials.